1. Documentation /

 You can switch between data stores freely to sync the data between the tables.

-• If you select “Use WooCommerce order tables” and “Keep the post tables and the order tables synchronized”, the system will sync the order data between the posts/postmeta and new custom order tables (WooCommerce tables).
+• If you select the WordPress posts storage (legacy) option and tick the Enable compatibility mode checkbox, the system will sync order data between the _posts, _postmeta, and WooCommerce order tables.

 Synchronization